wildcoloratcn/flask_google_login/README.md

 There are many tutorials and libraries on Google Login with Flask.
 I've tried so many of them.
 But this one is neat, simple and it simply just works.

-I put everything in one file.
+I put everything in one file for easy understanding.

 ## Usage